lenngro/neuralstyletransfer/README.md

 Gatys et. al. approach to image style transfer aims to do the following: Given two images, extract the content (what is seen) of one image and the style (how is it visualised) of the other image and merge both extractions in another image.
 Thus a style transfer from one image to another is achieved.

 ### Approach
 To extract content and style from images, we can use a pre-trained model.
 The VGG-19 is a neural network that is successfully trained for object localization and classification.
-Once can feed an image into the network and use it's layers' outputs to extract style and content.
+One can feed an image into the network and use it's layers' outputs to extract style and content.

 This is just a rough sketch of what's happening.
 For more information, please have a look at the original paper.